 - Observations of avalanche activity, weather, snowpack and slope configurations, and how they directly correlate to avalanche potential.

-- 2 evenings (8 hours) of classroom review and discussion led by our experienced AAIRE avalanche educators.
+- 2 evenings (8 hours) of classroom review and discussion led by our experienced AIARE avalanche educators.

 - Training and practice with beacons and rescue techniques.